 9 ways to improve your electrical cord safety

-With all of the electrical devices we have today, it can feel like your home is being overrun by cords.
+With all of the electrical devices we have today, it can feel like your workspace is being overrun by cords.
 Before you start tucking all those cords out of sight, double check your electrical safety.
 Cords need to be kept in good condition and plugged in properly to avoid causing a fire.

 Prevent electrical overload

-If you need more outlets for smaller appliances, use a power strip that's plugged directly into the outlet.
+If you need more outlets for smaller tools and appliances, use a power strip that’s plugged directly into the outlet.
 But be power smart!
 Plug only one power strip into a standard duplex outlet.
-Don't use an extension cord to plug your power strip in, and never string multiple power strips together.
+Don’t use an extension cord to plug your power strip in, and never string multiple power strips together.

-Surge protectors protect your stuff
+Surge protectors protect your equipment

 If you’re shopping for a power strip, consider upgrading to a surge protector.
 Surge protectors help safeguard your electrical appliances from surges in your electrical lines.